Potential National Hockey League expansion: Houston

-Greater Houston is the largest market in terms of both city proper and metro population in the US or Canada without an NHL franchise; since 2016, Houston is also now the largest metropolitan area without a complete set of teams in the major professional sports leagues.
+Greater Houston is the largest market in terms of both city proper and metro population in the United States or Canada without an NHL franchise; since 2016, Houston is also now the largest metropolitan area without a complete set of teams in the major professional sports leagues.

-Professional ice hockey dates back to 1946 in Houston with the establishment of the Houston Skippers.
-This was followed by the Houston Apollos, the Houston Aeros of the WHA and the Houston Aeros of the AHL.
-The WHA Houston Aeros were an original member of the World Hockey Association.
-From 1972 to 1978, the Aeros twice won the AVCO World Trophy and featured the first father/son combination to play together in professional hockey, Gordie Howe and his two sons Mark and Marty.
+Professional ice hockey dates back to 1946 in Houston with the establishment of the Houston Skippers of the United States Hockey League.
+This was followed by the Houston Apollos of the Central Hockey League, the Houston Aeros of the World Hockey Association (WHA).
+The Aeros were an original member of the WHA.
+From 1972 to 1978, the franchise twice won the AVCO World Trophy and featured the first father/son combination to play together in professional hockey, Gordie Howe and his two sons Mark and Marty.
 The Aeros, despite being a successful franchise, were left out of the NHL–WHA merger and were forced to fold in 1978.
-Another team also named the Aeros, of the American Hockey League (AHL), played at The Summit (renamed the Compaq Center in 1998 and converted to a megachurch after the Aeros' departure), and moved to the Toyota Center in 2003; the Aeros were unable to negotiate a lease extension, leading to the team's departure from Houston in 2013.
+Next came the Houston Aeros of the International Hockey League (IHL) and American Hockey League (AHL), The franchise played at The Summit (renamed the Compaq Center in 1998 and converted to a megachurch after the Aeros' departure) and moved to the Toyota Center in 2003.
+However, the Aeros were ultimately unable to negotiate a lease extension, leading to the team's departure from Houston in 2013.

 The Minnesota North Stars briefly considered Houston when applying for relocation in 1993, but ultimately chose Dallas (and became the Stars) instead due to frosty reception from the Houston Rockets towards the idea of sharing The Summit.
-As part of the lease agreement between Toyota Center (which has NHL capacity, with 17,800 seats in its hockey configuration) and the Rockets, only an NHL team owned by the owner of the Rockets is allowed to play at the arena.
-The Rockets have twice explored the purchase of an NHL team for the building, with the closest being then-owner Les Alexander's attempt to purchase the Edmonton Oilers in 1998 which was thwarted when a local ownership group came together and matched his offer.
+As part of the lease agreement between the Toyota Center (which has NHL capacity with 17,800 seats in its hockey configuration) and the Rockets, only an NHL team owned by the owner of the Rockets is allowed to play at the arena.
+The Rockets have twice explored purchasing an NHL team for the building, with the closest being then-owner Les Alexander's attempt to purchase the Edmonton Oilers in 1998, which was thwarted when a local ownership group came together and matched his offer.
+Later when the NHL expanded in 2000, several groups showed interest in bringing an NHL team to Houston, including groups led by the aforementioned Alexander, IHL/AHL Aeros owner Chuck Watson and local businessman Bob McNair (who would later go on to own the Houston Texans), and the Maloof family, who previously owned the Rockets from 1979 to 1982.
+Due to disagreements between Alexander and Watson surrounding the lease of the Aeros at The Summit as well as the slow construction progress of the Toyota Center, the expansion bids were rejected.